fal4782/Drawr/README.md

 4. Collaborate in real-time with other users in the same room
 5. Pan around the canvas by dragging with the mouse
 6. Zoom in and out using the scroll wheel (if enabled), otherwise use the zoom buttons
+7. View currently active users in the room through the avatar indicators in the bottom-right corner

 ## Contributing